arjenbakker/ProgrammingAssignment3/README.md

 Purpose: create a tidy dataset using script run_analysis.R

+# Files in this repo

+README.md -- you are reading it right now
+CodeBook.md -- codebook describing variables, the data and transformations run_analysis.R -- actual R code

 # Raw Data

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: